-Chillians / tour o carbon from an erocarion, producto

-Climate Active carbon neutral product used Electricity claimed from Emissions

-Climate Active electricity (kg CO2-e)
+Climate Active carbon neutral product used Electricity claimed from Climate Active electricity products (kWh) Emissions (kg CO2-e) N/A 0 0

-products (kWh)

-N/A 0 0

 Climate Active carbon neutral electricity is not renewable electricity.
 These electricity emissions have been offset by another Climate Active member through their electricity product certification.
 This electricity consumption is also included in the market based and location based summary tables.
 Any electricity that has been sourced as renewable electricity by the electricity product under the market based method is outlined as such in the market based summary table.